ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for nano creator (1k–10k followers), focusing on why purpose feels further away than ever.
+An evergreen satirical exploration designed for nano creator (1k–10k followers), focusing on the psychology behind expecting more.

 ---